DIY: How to Serve Up a Perfect Pie Chart for L&D

 • seeing how people answer an assessment question.

-Ready to dish up some L&D Data?
+Ready to dish up some L&D data in Watershed?

 The next time you're craving some pie, keep these pointers in mind: